-The DMC-40x0 has an 8-bit uncommitted output port and an additional 32 I/O which may be configured as inputs or outputs with the CO command for controlling external events.
-The DMC-4050 through DMC-4080 has an additional 8 outputs.
+The DMC-500x0 has an 8-bit uncommitted output port and an additional 32 I/O which may be configured as inputs or outputs with the CO command for controlling external events.
 Each bit on the output port may be set and cleared with the software instructions SB (Set Bit) and CB (Clear Bit), or OB (define output bit).